letMarchezi/letMarchezi/README.md

 - 👯 I’m looking to collaborate on any subject listed above
 - 🤔 I’m looking for help with git and docker
 - 📫 Want to contact me?
 Send a email to leticiabossatto@gmail.com
-- 😄 Pronouns: She/her
+- :hibiscus: Pronouns: She/her
-- ⚡ Fun fact: I love cats and Studio Ghibli movies
+- ⚡ Fun fact: I love cats and Studio Ghibli movies :cat:

 <!--
 **letMarchezi/letMarchezi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.